paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-019-chapter-19.md

 ### Statutory Notes

 #### Deadline for Guidance on Management of Purchase Cards
 Pub.
 L. 112–194, § 2(c), Oct.
 5, 2012, 126 Stat.
-1448, provided that: “The Director of the Office of Management and Budget shall prescribe the guidance required by [section 1909(b) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1909/b&num=0&edition=prelim), United States Code, as added by subsection (a), not later than 180 days after the date of the enactment of this Act [Oct.
-5, 2012].”
+1448, required the Director of the Office of Management and Budget to prescribe the guidance required by subsec. (b) of this section not later than 180 days after Oct.
+5, 2012.